maityanubhab/EcoMamba-Net/README.md

 This repository contains the official implementation for the paper:

-**"EcoMamba: Economical State-Space Blocks for Scalable Medical Image Segmentation"**
+**"EcoMamba-Net: Parameter-Efficient Architecture for Medical Image Segmentation"**

 📄 *Submitted to [PREMI]*